-The Comptroller will maintain an accessible online Eminent Domain Database of submitted information.
+The Comptroller maintains an accessible online Eminent Domain Database of submitted information.
 Reports must be submitted in the form and manner prescribed by the Comptroller.
 The Comptroller has developed an electronic reporting form to enable entities or their third-party representatives to submit the required information.
 Once received, the Comptroller will review and post these reports to the online database.

 Submitting entities or third parties on their behalf report information as required under Texas Government Code Chapter 2206, Subchapter D, for inclusion in the database.
 The Comptroller's office has not independently verified the information and, by including it in the database, does not warrant that the information is accurate.
 Information submitted for the database may be submitted at different times and is subject to change.
 Both the list of entities with eminent domain powers and the information presented for them will present information as submitted by the entities.

 Entities are not required to report, and the database does not fully specify, the areas, purposes, and conditions in, for, and under which their eminent domain powers may be exercised.
 The law requires entities to report each provision of law that grants them eminent domain authority and the scope of that authority, but it does not limit entities' eminent domain authority if they make mistakes or omissions.

 The inclusion of an entity's information in the database confirms that the Comptroller received the submitted information, but does not verify the entity's compliance with the terms of the Eminent Domain Database Law.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.